WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 These are the core principles of TypeScript's interaction with the Interactivity API:

--   **Inferred Types**: When you create a store using the `store` function, TypeScript automatically infers the types of the store's properties (`state`, `actions`, etc.).
+-   **Inferred client types**: When you create a store using the `store` function, TypeScript automatically infers the types of the store's properties (`state`, `actions`, etc.).
 This means that you can often get away with just writing plain JavaScript objects, and TypeScript will figure out the types for you.

--   **Explicit Types**: When dealing with multiple store parts, local context, or the initial state defined on the server, you can explicitly define types to ensure that everything is correctly typed.
+-   **Explicit server types**: When dealing with data defined on the server, like local context or the initial values of the global state, you can explicitly define its types to ensure that everything is correctly typed.
+-   **Mutiple store parts**: Even if your store is split into multiple parts, you can define or infer the types of each part of the store and then merge them into a single type that represents the entire store.

--   **Typed External Stores**: You can import typed stores from external namespaces, allowing you to use other plugins' functionality with type safety.
+-   **Typed external stores**: You can import typed stores from external namespaces, allowing you to use other plugins' functionality with type safety.

-## Scaffolding a new typed interactive block

-If you want to explore an example of an interactive block using TypeScript in your local environment, you can use the `@wordpress/create-block-interactive-typescript-template`.

-To do this, follow the instructions in the [Getting Started Guide](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/iapi-quick-start-guide/) for the Interactivity API, but replace the `@wordpress/create-block-interactive-template` with the `@wordpress/create-block-interactive-typescript-template`.
-The rest of the instructions remain the same.

 ## Installing `@wordpress/interactivity` locally